- Selected Works

 "Vapour" is a series of large scale prints expressing the phenomena of clouds.
 More specifically, it is a study of particles existing in a gaseous state (as opposed to a liquid or solid state).
 Prints from "Vapour" are part of a series from a larger umbrella body of work titled "Cumulous", an exploration of how rich and sophisticated visual systems derive from a limited palette of 13 basic shapes.

-Please see a further description of the idea behind "Cumulous" in the text for "Shore II".All images copyright ©2008-2017 Masako Miyazaki.
-See "News" for latest information on work.
+Please see a further description of the idea behind "Cumulous" in the text for "Shore II".All images copyright ©2008-2018 Masako Miyazaki.
+See "Instagram" for latest information on work and works in progress.
 An icompendium Site